Spudos/PP4/README.md

 - Scroll down to the config vars section, and add 4 config vars:
     1. Key: CLOUDINARY_URL Value: API details for your Cloudinary account
     2. Key: DATABASE_URL Value: API details for your ElephantSWL account
-    3. Key: EMAIL_API_KEY Value: API details for your email providor
+    3. Key: EMAIL_API_KEY Value: API details for your email provider
     4. Key: SECRET KEY Value: The secret key you generated

   All of these details are stored in the env.py in your application files.